KaiWedekind/anycontrol/README.md

 # AnyControl

-AnyControl is a small library for adding speech commands to your website.
+AnyControl is a small JavaScript SpeechRecognition library that lets your users control your site with voice commands.
 It is build on top of Webkit Speech API.

+AnyControl has no dependencies, just 3 KB small, and is free to use and modify under the MIT license.

 [![NPM](https://nodei.co/npm/anycontrol.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/anycontrol/)